-BOHIP has six epidemiologists and one biostatistician that will be available to support the Fellow.
+BOHIP has six epidemiologists and one statistician that will be available to support the Fellow.
 Additionally, there are surveillance staff, programmatic staff, industrial hygienists, and administrative support staff available to the Fellow.
-The Fellow will have access to statistical software such as SAS and mapping tools such as ArcGIS.
+The Fellow will have access to statistical software such as SAS, dashboard development software such as Tableau and mapping tools such as ArcGIS.
 The Fellow will have access to data from NYVDRS, CODES, Vital Statistics Death Files, SPARCS (hospitalizations and emergency department visits), NYS BRFSS, Poison Control Center data, and ED Syndromic Data.